maaiketromp/POCO-BaseClass/README.md

 1. You are not allowed to update properties with an id attribute.
 1. If the resultset contains a non-null value, but the object does not contain a corresponding property, an exception will be thrown.

-Supplied is a class library, an example application and a testproject that shows all behaviour, and tests also all exceptions.
+Supplied is a class library, an example application and a testproject.
+Not only normal cases are tested, also all Exceptions are triggered and tested if behaviour is as expected.

 This assignment's first release was in July 2020.